Onboarding Process and Tools

 Even before your new hire’s first day, you’ll need to get logistics, scheduling and welcoming items in motion to ensure their first week is well organized and smooth.

-- Pre-Start checklist
+- Pre-start checklist for managers

-- Remote onboarding checklist
+- Remote onboarding checklist for managers

 - Template: Email to send to new hire prior to their arrival